 A visit will take place, lasting approximately one hour, at which the ethos of the school and the schools policies and procedures, rewards and sanctions and code of conduct are explained.
-Parents / Guardians are guided to the school website to inform further information about the school.
-These meetings will involve the child, parent/guardian, possibly a social worker, LA representative and in some instances the school in which the student is leaving.
-A tour of the school is also undertaken, this will take place when school is in session to give a true and meaningful experience to the school.
+Parents / carers are given a copy of the schools handbook to read which contains information ascertaining to the policies as well as being directed to the school website.
+These meetings will involve the child, parent or carer, possibly a social worker, LEA representative and in some instances a parent representative or parent support and the students' suitability is ascertained.
+A tour of the school is also undertaken.
 The student is then asked to consider whether they think this is a correct placement for them and if they think they will be able to make progress.
-The parent/guardian are given literature about the school and asked to read it and discuss it at home.
-The student and parent / guardian are asked to contact the school within the next day or two to advise if they would like to take up an offer of placement.
+The parent / carer are given literature about the school and asked to read it and discuss it at home.
+Each child is given a booklet entitled the "students handbook" along with a curriculum guide appropriate to there key stage either 3 or 4.
+The student and parent / carer are asked to contact the school within the next day or two to advise if they would like to take up an offer of placement, so that we can then take this to the referring LEA.

-Parent / guardian advise that they would like to take up a placement at the school.
-The school then informs the referring LA; in some cases the LA would have already taken the referral to their SEN panel prior to the referral to Cavendish.
-If this is not the case then the school writes to the LA informing them that the school would like to offer the student a place at Cavendish School outlining current fees etc. The LA then puts the case to the SEN panel and the referring SEN Officer advises the School if placement is accepted.
+Parent / carer advise that they would like to take up a placement at the school.
+The school then informs the referring LEA, in some cases the LEA would have already taken the referral to their SEN panel prior to the referral to Cavendish.
+If this is not the case then the school writes to the LEA informing them that the school would like to offer the student a place at Cavendish School outlining current fees etc. The LEA then puts the case to the SEN panel and the referring SEN Officer advises the School if placement is accepted.
 An initial assessment date is arranged see stage 4.

-If a parent / Guardian advise that they do not feel that the school is suitable to meet their child's needs, the school passes this information on the referring LA officer.
-If the LA wishes to pursue the placement for the child it is the responsibility of the LA to liaise with the parent / Guardian and advise us accordingly.
+If a parent / carer advise that they do not feel that the school is suitable to meet their child's needs, the school passes this information on the referring LEA officer.
+If the LEA wishes to pursue the placement for the child it is the responsibility of the LEA to liaise with the parent / carer and advise us accordingly.
 The school will not hold a place for the child at this time.

 An initial assessment is arranged at which the students NC levels are ascertained, reading ages, spelling ages and also their ability to concentrate follow instructions and work independently.
-At the same time a meeting takes place with the SENCO at which the parents / Guardians attend to facilitate the completion of the risk assessment documentation.
+At the same time a meeting takes place with the SENCO at which the parents / carers attend to facilitate the completion of the risk assessment documentation.
+The initial and risk assessments normally take place on Wednesdays from 1.30pm to 300pm approximately.

 The results of the tests and risk assessments are reported back to all staff at the round up meeting.
 Based on these results, and the details contained in the risk assessment and statement as well as the earlier meeting with the student, a suitable tutor group is selected, and also the most appropriate teaching group.
-Any additional special educational provision is decided upon i.e. literacy, numeracy, emotional literacy and speech and language therapy and or mentoring and this is added to the students Individual Programme of study.
-During the first two weeks an initial SIP is produced.
+Any additional special educational provision is decided upon i.e. literacy, numeracy, art therapy and or mentoring and this is added to the students individual programme of study.
+During the first two weeks an initial IEP is produced.